 Anytime an opportunity enters this stage - automatically or manually, this automation will begin.

-If you entered a decision question or questions in your form, you can add the "Decision" block here.
+If you entered a decision question or questions in your form, you can add the "Decision" block here by clicking it and dragging it onto the field.
 Label the block and choose "Form answers" from the dropdown.
 Enter the field ID from your form to direct the automation to the correct block.
 Use the second drop down to set your parameters.
 Enter the data in the last box.
 In this example, I want to only schedule meetings with someone whose budget is greater than $45.

 You can make this automation as simple or complex as you'd like.
 You can add more conditions and choose whether your decision is based on all conditions being met ("and" operator) or just one of the conditions being met ("or" operator).